Jvshen/cse15l-lab-reports/lab5.md

 ![Image](Success.jpg)

 ## Part 2
-In the second half of the quarter, something I learned from my lab experience in the second half of this quarter was Vim.
+Something I learned from my lab experience in the second half of this quarter was Vim.
 I learned that with Vim, you could edit a file through the terminal and change specific things about that file through the terminal.
 Using vim allows changing files to be a lot more convenient since you can edit the file straight through the terminal, not having to go directly in the file and changing it.
+Something that I also learned was the use of bash scripts.
+I learned that you can use bash scripts to carry out mutiple commands at once with only one command line.
+I also learned that CSE 15L teaches a lot of useful coding techniques!